 The LeMont Restaurant will be painted with the excitement of a Las Vegas style casino for The Leukemia & Lymphoma Society's Vegas on the Mon at LeMont event.
-On Thursday, November 1, 2012, over 400 guests will enjoy the evening of chips, cards and delicious cuisine.
+On Thursday, November 7, 2013, over 400 guests will enjoy the evening of chips, cards and delicious cuisine.
 Traditional games like roulette, blackjack and craps will have guests gambling with their Vegas money.
 Highlighting the evening is the Pittsburgh Hold 'em tournament where major sponsors will be able to select one player to press their luck at winning a research grant named after their company.
 Chinese and Silent Auctions will also be featured during the evening, allowing the guests the opportunity to bid on travel packages, Steelers items, artwork, event tickets and jewelry.
 Vegas on the Mon at LeMont will be a wonderful night of great food and entertainment while supporting a mission to cure blood cancers.
-For more information, or for ticket or sponsorship opportunities, please call The Society office at (412) 395-2873.
+For more information, or for ticket or sponsorship opportunities, please call the LLS office at (412) 395-2873.

 The LeMont Restaurant

 Dianna Calaboyias Wyrick, Reed Smith LLP

 We are still in the process of securing sponsors.
 If you, your company or organization is interested in supporting this very worthwhile cause, please contact Jeanne Caliguiri at (412) 395-2890 or click the links below to view the sponsorship information: